Xander Harris: Literature

-In the follow-on comic book, Buffy the Vampire Slayer Season Nine (2011–14), Buffy has moved out of Xander and Dawn's home, and they have less contact with her than before.
+In the follow-up comic book, Buffy the Vampire Slayer Season Nine (2011–14), Buffy has moved out of Xander and Dawn's home, and they have less contact with her than before.
 Following the events of Season Eight, Xander struggles to control his anger.
 In "Welcome to the Team" (2012–13), Dawn falls ill and begins to die as a result of magic's absence.
-What's more the world, including Xander and Buffy, is slowly forgetting she ever existed.
+What's more, the world, including Xander and Buffy, is slowly forgetting she ever existed.
 In "The Watcher" (2013), the season's villains, mystical 'Siphon' Severin and rogue Slayer Simone persuade Xander to assist them in their plot to turn back time and avert Twilight.
 In the final arc, "The Core," Xander supplies them with information from an ancient tome on vampires Buffy owns.
 Acting on the same information, Buffy and Willow decide that the Deeper Well in England—a prison for ancient demons—may contain enough magic to save Dawn, and Xander travels with them.
 While entering the Well, Xander confesses his betrayal to Buffy and informs her of Severin's plan to use the magic in the Well to turn back time, which could destroy the universe.
 He stands beside Buffy when they discover Simone's ulterior motive for entering the Well; she has allowed herself to be sired by the very demon which created the first vampire, transforming herself into a powerful vampire/Slayer hybrid.
 During battle in the Well Severin dies as he explodes with power.
 The energy is absorbed by the new Seed of Wonder Willow had created, restoring magic to the world.
 Buffy dusts Simone and Willow returns everyone to San Francisco and saves Dawn with magic and Buffy's blood.
 Xander thinks Dawn feels different and is guiltily convinced she somehow knows about his betrayal, despite Buffy forgiving him and telling him he is being too hard on himself.

 In Buffy the Vampire Slayer Season Ten (2014–16), Xander has more of a starring role, and the first arc, "New Rules," is co-written by his former portrayer, Nicholas Brendon.
 Following Season Nine, Xander and Dawn's relationship is strained.
 Xander, wracked with guilt, is convinced something is odd about her, and has begun talking to possibly hallucinated visions of his ex-girlfriend Anya.
 He does not know, as Dawn later confesses to Buffy, that she is experiencing intense emotional anguish from reliving her entire life at the moment Willow brought her back.
 When Dracula rolls in to town to help the Slayer combat the threat of new, more powerful vampires with powers like his, Xander slips back into the manservant role and confesses to Dawn that he knows she does not really love him, which Dawn tearfully admits is true.
 After Xander is freed from Dracula's influence Dawn admits the truth of her emotional state to him and they agree to end their relationship.
 However, Xander pledges he will get Dawn to fall in love with him once again.